gtoubassi/dqn-atari/README.md

     echo “export JAVA_HOME=/usr/lib/jvm/java-8-oracle” >> ~/.bashrc
     . ~/.bashrc

-Now on to bazel:
+Now on to bazel.
 As of this writing we need bazel 0.1.4 exactly, which is a bit stale.
 As of your reading, maybe its different!
 Google it if this doesn't work.

     cd
     wget https://github.com/bazelbuild/bazel/releases/download/0.1.4/bazel-0.1.4-installer-linux-x86_64.sh